anthony-linaro/shrinkwrap/documentation/userguide/configmodel.rst

 prebuild    list        List of shell commands to be executed during component build before the ``build`` list. build       list        List of shell commands to be executed during component build. postbuild   list        List of shell commands to be executed during component build after the ``build`` list. artifacts   dictionary  Set of artifacts (files and/or directories) that the component exports.
-Key is artifact name and value is path to built artifact.
+Key is artifact name.
+Value is a dictionary where the key ``path`` points to the built artifact, ``export`` is a boolean determining whether it will be copied to the package directory, and ``rename`` is an optional string to which the artifact will be renamed during export; for brevity, value can instead be the path itself, in which case ``export`` is implied.
 Other components can reference them with the ``${artifact:<name>}`` macros.
-Used to determine build dependencies. sync        enum-string Specifies how shrinkwrap should synchronize the repository.
+Used to determine build dependencies.
+Note that an artifact can only be used by the ``run`` section if it was exported by the ``build`` section. sync        enum-string Specifies how shrinkwrap should synchronize the repository.
 See below for options.
 =========== =========== ===========